 Discount percentage is the discount applicable for each combination of discount category and end user type.

-P is the sum of the allocation percentages for all network levels below the network level of the DNO Party – LDNO boundary up to and including the network level of the end user in the case of demand, and up to and excluding the network level of the end user in the case of generation.
+P is the sum of the allocation percentages for all network levels below the network level of the DNO Party – QNO boundary up to and including the network level of the end user in the case of demand, and up to and excluding the network level of the end user in the case of generation.

 S the sum of the percentages for all network levels in the distribution network above and including the network level of the end user in the case of demand, and up to and excluding the network level of the end user in the case of generation.